-Under Alternative 1, the NPS would not consider replanting any severely burned sequoia groves or adjacent fisher critical habitat.
-Rather, the NPS would continue to monitor species succession within former sequoia grove footprints.
+Under Alternative 1, the NPS would not consider replanting any severely burned sequoia groves or adjacent proposed fisher critical habitat.
+Rather, the NPS would continue to monitor species succession within former sequoia grove footprints within Redwood Mountain, Suwanee, New Oriole Lake, Dillonwood9, Board Camp, and Homers Nose Groves as well as plant distributions in the proposed fisher critical habitat adjacent to Redwood Mountain Grove.
 For the purposes of analysis, this EA assumes that monitoring would involve development of monitoring plots which may include installation of 600 small plot markers, such as rebar, as well as 60 other installations, such as temperature and moisture probes, to characterize and understand microclimatic factors.
 The NPS also assumes these markers would remain for at least 30-40 years to track conditions.
 Previously collected seed would remain in the seed bank for research and potential planting in the future, and seedlings that have been germinated would be transferred to partner organizations or agencies for their use.

-Under Alternative 1, the NPS anticipates that sequoia and other conifer seedlings would remain either absent or at densities below that needed to support forest recovery in affected areas, and these areas are expected to convert to fire-initiated shrub-dominated communities for decades, if not centuries to come.
+Under Alternative 1, the NPS anticipates that sequoia and other conifer seedlings would be more likely to remain either absent or at densities below that needed to support forest recovery in affected areas than the action alternatives outlined below.
+As such, these areas are more likely to convert to fire-initiated shrub-dominated communities for decades, if not centuries to come.
 Loss of forest cover would lead to diminished natural quality of wilderness character in the long term.
 In addition, because fisher habitat connectivity between remaining green forest patches would not be restored, fisher genetic exchange would be diminished as well as that of other forest dependent wildlife.
 Fire frequency and severity would also likely increase as the vegetation converts to shrub-dominated communities without tree cover.
 These factors are further analyzed in Chapter 3.